 Predominantly used outdoors as a ground cover, English ivy is a tough, adaptable plant.
 Wrap it around a support such as a wire statue, and you will have an instant topiary.
 If you want to dispose of this houseplant, do so with care because it is considered to be invasive in some areas and will re-root and grow again.

 The heart-shaped leaves are a great "spiller" for an indoor container.
 The green foliage will grow in low-light areas, requires little care, and will provide numerous cuttings for new plants.
 The Philodendron earns a high spot on our gift-giving list.

 Much like cacti, succulents require little watering and will thrive if left on a warm windowsill.
 The succulent is a nice choice because of its variety, versatility, and petite stature.
 It's perfect for those with small spaces.
 Be creative and plant them in tea cups, shot glasses or any other unique container with significance to your gift recipient.
 We recommend using a soil specifically for succulents.

-The Norfolk pine is a great addition to any home, especially around Christmastime.
+The Norfolk pine is a great addition to any home, especially around the holiday season.
 Its soft branches require adequate sunlight to thrive indoors.
-This pine is happy to be a part of any season.
-Decorate it for Valentine's Day, St. Patrick's Day, Easter and so on.
+While not technically a true pine, this plant is happy to be a part of any season.
+Decorate it for Valentine's Day, St. Patrick's Day, Easter and other occasions.